-UPDATE 19 AUGUST 2020: For anyone who missed the live performances of this talk online, a recorded version is now available via The Explorers’ Club on YouTube and here:
+UPDATE 20 November 2020: For anyone who missed the live performances of this talk online, a version recorded for the North East Ancient Egypt Society (NEAES) is available here and below.

 As with previous online lectures the following is intended as a guide to online resources and further reading for anyone who would like to take their interest in ‘Searching for Imhotep’ (subject of an online lecture given on 3 and 8 June 2020) further.